Scalable Deep Graph Clustering with Random-walk based Self-supervised Learning: Methodology

 GCN is a special form of Laplacian smoothing by setting $\gamma=1$.
-Chen {\em et al.}~\cite{cwdlydw2020gbp} proposed a scalable approach, GnnBP (Graph neural network via Bidirectional Propagation), to precompute the feature propagation with the Generalized PageRank matrix ($P$) \cite{PanLi_2019seed_expansion}.
+Previous work~\cite{cwdlydw2020gbp} proposed a scalable approach, GnnBP (Graph neural network via Bidirectional Propagation), to precompute the feature propagation with the Generalized PageRank matrix ($P$) \cite{PanLi_2019seed_expansion}.
 Specifically, in their method: